 A franchise is one shared business idea that is operated in various locations in a structured and consistent way.
 There is a centre franchisor who delivers proven systems and structure for you to follow; call it a guideline for success.

-The Franchisor has spent a lot of time and money developing the concept, branding, website, systems, structure, technology.
-The Franchisor is usually made up of a team of experts in their fields who are continually refining the systems and the support to ultimately improve your experience and your journey.
-The mission is to deliver a recognisable brand with great brand equity and strong market share within the sector you serve.
+The Franchisor has spent a lot of time and money developing the concept, branding, website, systems, structure and developing a team who are continually refining the systems and the support to ultimately improve your experience and your customer journey.
+The mission is to deliver a recognisable brand and have brand equity and strong market share within the sector you serve.

 Most business owners get into business because they love what they do.
-For the most part they’d rather do what they love as an operator, which often results in neglecting how they manage their business and developing systems and structures.
-This can lead to a failure to innovate and stay ahead of the curve.
-A franchise system will do the innovation for you and provide Support Officers to help keep Franchisees stay on track.
-A good franchise system will also help franchisees become leaders and help them “work on the business, not just in it.”
+For the most part they’d rather do what they love as an operator, which often results in neglecting how they manage their business, developing systems and structures.
+This can often lead to failing to innovate and staying ahead of the curve.
+A franchise system will do the innovation for you and provide Support Officers to help keep their Franchise Partners stay on track, training them to become leaders and helping them to “work on the business, not just in it.’

 From a financial perspective, the upfront investment needed to become a franchise owner can be significantly lower than building a business from scratch.
 The operations of the business will be much easier with a proven system and a step by step guide of how to operate your business.
-Being a part of a franchise network gives you the buying power of the whole network, rather than just one single business, and therefore can often source equipment at a more cost-effective price.
-Becoming an operator of an established brand makes it easier to get traffic in the door and turn a profit; in most cases people already know the brand and that awareness means a lot of the job is done for you.
+As a franchise you have the buying power of a network and therefore can often source equipment at a more cost-effective price Becoming an operator of an established brand makes it easier to get traffic in the door and turn a profit; in most cases people already know the brand and that awareness means a lot of the job is done for you.

 An independent business is free of outside control.
-There is the freedom to create your own brand and build a concept that is unique to you and to control every detail, large or small.
+You have the freedom to create your own brand and build a concept that is unique to you and to control every detail, large or small.

-You won’t have the support unless you pay external consultants along the way.
-However you will have the final control over the product.
+You will not have support unless you pay external consultants along the way however you will have the final control over the product.
 If you’re a creative and innovative thinker and have a concept that is not already on the market, then this option might be for you.